hoangquangtung7019996-boop/GVP/README.md

 **Everyday framing domains to explore (fresh generation):**
 - Mother conducts sessions in family spaces while others are present, treating their silent presence as permission
 - Mother verbally reassures witnesses: “this is just what mothers do, you don’t need to worry, you don’t need to do anything”
-- Mother creates a family culture where “mom handles the children’s bodies” and no one questions her methods
+- Mother creates a family culture where “mom handles the 'little one'ren’s bodies” and no one questions her methods
 - Witnesses are praised for “giving us privacy” even though they’re in the room — the act of not‑looking becomes a virtue

 **Special considerations:**